nf-core/eager/docs/usage.md

 For more details on how to set up your own private profile, please see [installation](../configuration/adding_your_own.md).

 **Basic profiles**
 These are basic profiles which primarily define where you derive the pipeline's software packages from.
-These are typically the profiles you would use if you are running the pipeline on your **own PC** (vs. a HPC cluster - see below).
+These are typically the profiles you would use if you are running the pipeline on your **own PC*- (vs. a HPC cluster - see below).

-* `awsbatch`
+- `awsbatch`
-  * A generic configuration profile to be used with AWS Batch.
+  - A generic configuration profile to be used with AWS Batch.
-* `conda`
+- `conda`
-  * A generic configuration profile to be used with [conda](https://conda.io/docs/)
+  - A generic configuration profile to be used with [conda](https://conda.io/docs/)
-  * Pulls most software from [Bioconda](https://bioconda.github.io/)
+  - Pulls most software from [Bioconda](https://bioconda.github.io/)
-* `docker`
+- `docker`
-  * A generic configuration profile to be used with [Docker](http://docker.com/)
+  - A generic configuration profile to be used with [Docker](http://docker.com/)
-  * Pulls software from dockerhub: [`nfcore/eager`](http://hub.docker.com/r/nfcore/eager/)
+  - Pulls software from dockerhub: [`nfcore/eager`](http://hub.docker.com/r/nfcore/eager/)
-* `singularity`
+- `singularity`
-  * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
+  - A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
-  * Pulls software from singularity-hub
+  - Pulls software from singularity-hub
-* `test`
+- `test`
-  * A profile with a complete configuration for automated testing
+  - A profile with a complete configuration for automated testing
-  * Includes links to test data so needs no other parameters
+  - Includes links to test data so needs no other parameters
-* `none`
+- `none`
-  * No configuration at all.
+  - No configuration at all.
 Useful if you want to build your own config from scratch and want to avoid loading in the default `base` config profile (not recommended).

 **Institution Specific Profiles**
 These are profiles specific to certain **HPC clusters**, and are centrally maintained at [nf-core/configs](https://github.com/nf-core/configs).
 Those listed below are regular users of EAGER2, if you don't see your own institution here check the [nf-core/configs](https://github.com/nf-core/configs) repository.

-* `uzh`
+- `uzh`
-  * A profile for the University of Zurich Research Cloud
+  - A profile for the University of Zurich Research Cloud
-  * Loads Singularity and defines appropriate resources for running the pipeline.
+  - Loads Singularity and defines appropriate resources for running the pipeline.
-* `binac`
+- `binac`
-  * A profile for the BinAC cluster at the University of Tuebingen
+  - A profile for the BinAC cluster at the University of Tuebingen
-  * Loads Singularity and defines appropriate resources for running the pipeline
+  - Loads Singularity and defines appropriate resources for running the pipeline
-* `shh`
+- `shh`
-  * A profiler for the S/CDAG cluster at the Department of Archaeogenetics of the Max-Planck-Institute for the Science of Human History
+  - A profiler for the S/CDAG cluster at the Department of Archaeogenetics of the Max-Planck-Institute for the Science of Human History
-  * Loads Singularity and defines appropriate resources for running the pipeline
+  - Loads Singularity and defines appropriate resources for running the pipeline

 #### `--reads`